Disability · Reg 1187454

 How we score charities +

-The Clarity Score is a 100-point rating from UK Charity Commission data.
-Four pillars — Accountability & Transparency (40), Financial Health (30), Financial Efficiency (20), and Community Support (10).
+The Clarity Score is a 100-point rating from UK regulator filings (Charity Commission for England and Wales, OSCR and CCNI).
+Four pillars — Accountability & Transparency (40), Financial Health (30), Financial Efficiency (20), and Community Support (10) — each scored on a continuous scale, not pass/fail cutoffs.
 A statutory inquiry sets the score to 0 automatically.

 Accountability & Transparency